SandipKumar05/terraform-3-tier-app-aws/README.md

     terraform apply --var-file=$stage.tfvars
     ```

+Note:

-## For More Information, Refer to the Presentation (PPT) and Respective Folder README
+`More Information, Refer to the Presentation (PPT) and Respective Folder README`